-Permanent, Full Time - 40 hours per week (Shift Work)
+Permanent, Full Time – 45 hours per week, with various shifts

 The Ideal Candidate:

 When you join us, you can be sure that you’ll find a secure, friendly and professional working environment and be given all the support, training and encouragement you need.
 We are here to support you with your career aspirations.
 We are committed to your development and we will provide you with the support and guidance you need to start your career journey with us as part of the Operational Development Pathway (ODP).
 ODP provides you with the opportunity to enhance your skills, unlock your potential, and achieve your career goals.
 It demonstrates a clear pathway for your career development should you choose to take that next step.

 Your initial training lasts for 9 weeks, where you will receive comprehensive training, which includes Control & Restraint, First Aid, Interpersonal skills and Health & Safety.

 Equality and Diversity is an important part of G4S Care and Rehabilitation Services.
 We actively encourage applications from all backgrounds and are a fully inclusive employer who aims to support all employees to be their true selves.
 We are happy to discuss any reasonable adjustments for either the role or during the recruitment process

 G4S CaRS is committed to safeguarding and promoting the wellbeing of children and adults at risk and each employee is expected to support these goals.

 Our training and operational practices emphasise the need to treat prisoners with dignity and respect and G4S staff build positive and supportive relationships with the prisoners in their care.

 Our team has a real opportunity to make a difference and we encourage people to improve the way we operate and develop new ways of working to improve safety and better support prisoners.
 If you join us, you’ll find a secure, friendly and professional working environment and be given all the support, training and encouragement you need to build and develop a successful career with us.

 For more information about HMP Oakwood please visit https://hmpoakwood.co.uk/